 This benefit is very good if you are ever the victim of a home invasion.
 You enter a code into the system that indicates you need immediate help and cannot be contacted.

-So is a home alarm system right for you?
+So is a home security system right for you?
 So many people worry about wasting money or they have the mentality of ‘it will never happen to me’ but this is a potentially dangerous mentality to have.
-It is not paranoid to have a home alarm system with monitoring in place to protect your home and family.
+It is not paranoid to have a home security system with monitoring in place to protect your home and family.
 Things like yard signs and window stickers deter burglars from trying to break in a large amount of the time.

 In addition, the home alarm’s siren can scare them away and reduces the amount of time the burglar is at the home if they don’t deter them from coming in altogether.
-Statistics show that having a home alarm system installed is far and above worth the investment for the peace of mind factor alone.
+Statistics show that having a home security system installed is far and above worth the investment for the peace of mind factor alone.
 You will have the knowledge that your home is protected by a system that will reduce the chances of your home ever being broken into.

 - Every 15 seconds a burglary occurs

 - There is a 30% increase in the chance of a burglary in homes with no security system

 - Only 72.4% of the burglaries that occur are reported to the authorities

 These statistics only cover burglaries.
 Add in the statistics that involve fires and medical emergencies and it’s very easy to see the benefits of having a home security system.